When to send an invoice

 For a small job, it can be easier to just invoice once you have completed the work.

 Your industry can also impact when the invoice is sent.
-In some industries, it is standard to send the invoice before you begin working.
+In some industries, it is standard practice to send the invoice before you begin working.
 However, in others it is the reverse.

+The number one thing to think about is when you want to be paid.
 If you want at least part of the payment before you begin the work, you will need to send an invoice straight away.

 If you normally take the payment after the work, you can send the invoice at the end of the project.